[Issued Sunday, 13 May 2018]

 "A birth certificate is a passport to many things in life that we often take for granted."

 Ms Ianna said some mums are under the misconception they have to pay to register their baby or they assume the hospital does it for you.

 "The 'Our Kids Count' campaign encourages Aboriginal mums to register their bubs," Ms Ianna said.

-Also being launched is a new range of commemorative birth certificates, including three new skin tone variations on the best-selling 'baby handprint' design.
+The new range of commemorative birth certificates has also been launched which includes three new skin tone variations as part of our best-selling 'baby handprint' design.

 Find out more about the 'Our Kids Count' campaign and our new rage of commemorative birth certificates.